tanaka-geek/directory-sync-httpserver/README.md

 Better visual and organized, just what you need!

-Your web server directory looks like this and you just want to front all the files at root, so you don't have to remember which folder has which files.
-For example, `wget http://server/script.ps1` is easier than `wget http://server/Folder1/script.ps1`.
+you just want to front all the files at root, so you don't have to remember which folder has which files.
+For example, your webserver's directory looks like this.

 ```
 Folder1